Masking (behavior): Autistic masking

 Autistic masking is masking applied to autistic behaviors, with the aim of suppressing them (and appearing less autistic).
 It is a learned coping strategy.

 Typical examples of autistic masking include the suppression of stimming and meltdowns, a common reaction to sensory overload.
 To compensate difficulties in social interaction with non-autistic peers, autistic people might maintain eye contact despite discomfort, use rehearsed conversational scripts, or mirror the body language and tone of others.

 This masking often requires an exceptional effort.
 It is linked with adverse mental health outcomes such as stress, autistic burnout, anxiety and other psychological disorders, loss of identity, and suicidality.
 Some studies find that compensation strategies are seen as contributing to leading a successful and satisfactory life.
 However, experts caution that promoting camouflaging without addressing its psychological impacts could unintentionally cause negative mental health outcomes.

 A 2021 study found masking experiences between autistic and non-autistic groups were similar, but only autistic people masked autism-specific symptoms.
 Masking has been linked to confusion about personal identity among these individuals, who can start to have trouble distinguishing their authentic qualities from the personas they have adopted to conform.

+Late diagnosis and Autistic masking

+Later life diagnosis and masking

+Masking is increasingly understood as a factor that can delay or prevent an autism diagnosis well into adulthood.
+Individuals diagnosed in adulthood have described the cumulative effects of years of unrecognised autism as including poor mental health outcomes, difficulty understanding the reasons for childhood peer rejection, emotional exhaustion, emotional dysregulation, and a loss of self-identity.
+Late-diagnosed women in particular have described their delayed diagnosis as having exposed them to an extended period of marginalisation, causing them to habitually mask from an early age.

+The relationship between camouflaging and diagnostic delay has been examined directly.
+It has been proposed that camouflaging may delay identification in some autistic females until they encounter social pressures that exceed their capacity to cope — a threshold often reached in adolescence, when peer relationships become more complex.
+Autistic females receive an autism diagnosis, on average, later than autistic males, which may in part reflect a greater tendency among autistic women to adopt camouflaging strategies, making their autism less visible to clinicians.

+However, a 2024 study by Milner and colleagues found that while camouflaging and diagnostic age were related, the picture was more complex than a direct causal link, and that other factors also contribute to diagnostic delays.

+Research identifies masking and compensatory strategies as among the key factors behind late diagnosis more broadly, alongside subtler symptom presentation and the misinterpretation of autistic traits as other psychiatric conditions.
+A formal diagnosis can increase a sense of community belonging, and its absence may delay the formation of a positive self-identity.